Google+

 2. Fixed-Term Tenancies (With a set end date)

-To avoid a fixed-term tenancy automatically converting to a periodic tenancy, owners must give notice during the effective period—between 90 and 42 days before the end date..
-See reasons and number of days above.
+To avoid a fixed-term tenancy automatically converting to a periodic tenancy, owners must give notice during the effective period—between 90 and 21 days before the end date.
+Remember to add at least 1 day for delivery of the notice.

 Tenants can give 21 days’ written notice that they won’t be renewing / extending their tenancy.